How Can Airbags Injure You During a Car Accident?

 Airbags can improve your chances of escaping a crash relatively unscathed.
 As long as they are properly installed and have not been altered by the driver, they will protect most adults and children over the age of 12 more often than not.

-Thanks to our friends and contributors from Hickey & Turim, S.C. for their insight into the hazards of airbags.
+Thanks to our friends from Hickey & Turim, S.C. for their insight into the hazards of airbags.